 When DGB first appeared on the market in February 2014, its price was only $0.0014.
 Quickly, the price dropped and until September it was mostly around $0.0002.
 In September, the price reached roughly $0.00009, and continued to decline in the following months.
 By February 2015 the price regained the value it had one year ago.
 The fluctuations were negligible until the summer when the price suddenly dropped to around $0.00009 and continued to meltdown.
 In the middle of September of 2015, DGB price was around $0.00005.
 At that point, it started to rise.
 It peaked at $0.00048 in October, however, the price declined then.
 For several months it was between $0.0001 and $0.0002.
 There was a spile in late March, when DGB reached $0.0006 for several days, but then it dropped to around $0.0004 and then gradually to $0.0003.
 Then, the price began to fluctuate slightly above this value for months.
 Interestingly, not all the spikes and dropes of DigiByte were coinciding the Bitcoin price's moves.
 In November, the price fell below $0.0003.
 Only in March of 2017, it shortly surged to over $0.0003 again.
 On April 7, DGB peaked at $0.0011.
 In May, it was $0.01 and reached $0.02 by June.
 However, by the end of the summer, the price dropped below and was quite unstable.
 By the end of November it reached $0.01 again and finally started to grow steadily.

 In December and in early January the price was growing up.
 On January 7, 2018, DigiByte peaked at $0.14.
-It was the all-time high in the DigiByte history.
+It was the all-time high in DigiByte history.
 One week later, the price dropped below $0.1.
 By April, the price was already five times lower.
 Throughout 2018, the DGB price was fluctuating between $0.02 and $0.04.
 In November, the price started to decline quickly.
-It lowered from $0.02 to $0.014 and contined to decrease in December.
-By January, 2019, DigiByte was trading at around $0.009.
+It lowered from $0.02 to $0.014 and continued to decrease in December.
+By January 2019, DigiByte was trading at around $0.009.
 In the spring the price got higher and reached $0.014.
-In the following months the price was volatile ranging between $0.009 and $0.015.
-In September, the price moved below the $0.008.
+In the following months, the price was volatile ranging between $0.009 and $0.015.
+In September, the price moved below $0.008.
 In early 2020, the price was close to $0.005.
 Following the overall crypto market trend, in February, DigiByte had a short rally reaching $0.0085 at the peak.
-On March 12, there was the biggest downfall in history of cryptocurrency market.
+On March 12, there was the biggest downfall in the history of the cryptocurrency market.
 That day the DigiByte price reached $0.003.
-While the traditional financial system was going through the troubled period, cryptocurrencies were on the rise.
+While the traditional financial system was going through a troubled period, cryptocurrencies were on the rise.
 In April, DGB hit $0.015 and then $0.02, in May.
 The price has been growing gradually throughout the summer reaching $0.033 in late August.
 The last days of August saw the decline.
-At the moment of writing this article (September 4, 2020) the price is $0.023.
-The DigiByte's market cap ranks 47th at $333,437,876.
+For the rest of the fall and in January 2021, the price has been moving from 2 to 3 cents and back.
+At the moment of writing this article (January 19, 2021) the price is $0.026.
+The DigiByte's market cap ranks 72nd at $384,466,285.

 As the cryptocurrencies will benefit from the global post-covid crisis, we expect that DigiByte will join this wave and grow bigger.
-By the end of 2020, the price will reach up to $0.04.
-As the economic troubles will last for a couple of years, the cryptocurrencies will keep on rising.
+By the end of 2021, the price will reach up to $0.04.
+As the economic troubles will last for about a year or more, the cryptocurrencies will keep on rising.
 Such a supportive environment is going to fuel DigiByte's adoption and price.
 By the end of 2022, DGB will cost $0.06 at worst.
 As the world economy will probably recover by 2023, the user base of cryptocurrencies might decline a little, so the cryptocurrency revolution will get a bit slower.
 It is hard to tell which price may be reached in 2025.
 DGB will keep on growing but we believe it won't cross the $0.1 mark by the end of the year as the coin will have to compete with dozens of more popular coins.